Immer die Radfahrer: Plot summary

-As students Fritz (Heinz Erhardt), Ulrich (Hans-Joachim Kulenkampff) and Johannes Wolf Albach-Retty went biking in Carinthia.
-Twenty-five years later Fritz is a producer of alcoholic beverages, Ulrich is a stage actor and Johannes a teacher.
-When they look back at this biking tour the old friends are overcome by a feeling of nostalgia.
-They decide to take some time out together and relive the journey shared all those years ago.
-But things become complicated when Katinka, Fritz's future daughter-in-law, confronts him because she's mad about his son Robby (played by Peter Kraus).
-She decides to hide from Robby by joining the three friends.
-Fritz and Johannes' wives and Ulrich's girl-friend hear rumours about their partners getting involved with women along the way.
+At the same time, Fritz's son Robby and his girlfriend Katinka are on a road trip through Italy and decide to catch up with them.
+But things become complicated when Katinka decides to hide from Robby by joining the three friends.
+Fritz and Johannes' wives and Ulrich's girlfriend hear rumours about their partners getting involved with women along the way.
 So they pick up their trail and follow them secretly.
-Indeed, the men run into their old flings, unaware of being watched...
+Indeed, the men run into their old flings, unaware of being watched.